Skip to content

 p4@1.0

 p4@1.0 allows you to use Lua scripts with node-process@1.0 to manage node access.
+The current beta3 release uses the hyper-token script family, which provides a full token ledger with admin charge support for collecting fees.

 Required Configurations